The Exploding Hearts: Post-Exploding Hearts projects

 Terry Six joined former members of the Portland-based band The Riffs, Gabe Lageson, Colin Jarrell, Alan Mansfield, and established the Portland-based power pop band, The Nice Boys.
 They released a 7" single on Discourage Records entitled "You Won't See Me Anymore" b/w "Lipstick Love" and a S/T full-length album on Birdman Records.
 Six and former Exploding Hearts member King Louie Bankston formed the duo Terry & Louie in the 2010s and released the album ...A Thousand Guitars in 2015.
 Bankston died on February 13, 2022.

+Revival

+In 2023, Six began to play Exploding Hearts material again live, with a lineup featuring himself on lead vocals and guitar, drummer John Tyree and bassist Chad Savage, who had played with Terry & Louie, and guitarist Murat Aktürk.
+Six's band will play under the Exploding Hearts name at the Mosswood Meltdown festival in Oakland, California in July 2025.

+The first show was played at the legendary Pappy & Harriet’s and was very well received.